Get help now Make a donation

 The terms 'resilience' and 'managing stress' can mean different things to different people.
 We might understand them differently because our experiences shape how we feel stress, and how easily we can respond to it.

 Some people may think that our response to stress is something that we can all easily control.
-But this is not true.
+But this isn't true.
 There are some causes of stress that are beyond our control.
 And some ways of managing stress and building resilience are not always available to us.

 This makes dealing with stress very personal – it may be harder for some of us than for others.
-Some experiences that can make it more difficult include:
+Experiences that can make it harder include:

 • Having a long-term physical health condition